-- As part of the Medium Term Financial Plan report to Members in July 2018, it was approved to retain the same policy of maintaining a minimum level of Unearmarked Reserves of £750,000.
-The Unearmarked Reserves (General Fund) balance of £1.197 million stands above the minimum balance of £750,000 and acts as a safeguard against unforeseen financial pressures.
-Given the increase in financial risks which the Council faces, the Council should consider increasing this level through a stepped increase over the next five years, to reflect the new level of risks.
-The increased financial risks are in part from the Council's commercial property acquisition strategy where prudential borrowing of up to £37.45 million has been approved. - Further detail on the Council's Unearmarked and Earmarked Reserves is set out in Appendix D of the Medium Term Financial Strategy.
+- As part of the Medium Term Financial Plan report to Members in July 2018, it was approved to retain the same policy of maintaining a minimum level of Unearmarked Reserves of £1.5 million.
+The Unearmarked Reserves (General Fund) balance of £1.849 million stands above the minimum balance of £1.5 million and acts as a safeguard against unforeseen financial pressures.
+Given the increase in financial risks which the Council faces, the Council should consider increasing this level through a stepped increase over the next five years, to reflect the new level of risks. - Further detail on the Council's Unearmarked and Earmarked Reserves is set out in Appendix D of the Medium Term Financial Strategy.

-Recommendation 7: That the annual level of contribution to Earmarked Reserves (£50,000) and the adequacy of the existing level of Unearmarked Reserves (£1.2 million) and Earmarked Reserves (£4 million) is delegated to the Cross Party Member Working Group (Financial Stability Review Group - FSRG) to review and make recommendations by the end of October.
+Recommendation 7: That the annual level of contributions to Earmarked Reserves (£722,300 as per Appendix E) and the adequacy of the existing level of Unearmarked Reserves (£1.8 million) and Earmarked Reserves (£8.3 million) is reviewed by Members as part of the budget setting process.
 This will assess the adequacy of Reserves levels, in light of future plans and pressures.

-Pension Strategy
+Pension Strategy (Actuarial Valuation)

-- WDBC currently pays a 13.3% employer pension contribution for staff in the Local Government Pension Scheme.
+- SHDC currently pays a 14.6% employer pension contribution for staff in the Local Government Pension Scheme.
 This is called the future service contribution rate.
 This is the anticipated cost to the Council of the pension rights that staff will accrue in the future and is expressed as a percentage (%) of pensionable payroll.
-Employees pay a separate amount out of their salary into the Pension Fund (the employee contribution). - In addition to the 13.3%, the Council pays an annual sum of £500,000 into the Pension Fund as a past service deficit annual contribution.
+Employees pay a separate amount out of their salary into the Pension Fund (the employee contribution). - In addition to the 14.6%, the Council pays an annual sum of £210,000 into the Pension Fund as a past service deficit annual contribution.
 This cost arises where the cost of pension rights that have already been accrued turn out to be higher than expected.
-This happens where the Fund experience differs from previous assumptions, and so the contributions paid do not match the cost of the pension rights accrued during a previous period.
-The Council has been paying this sum annually for a long period of time. - The Pension Fund has an Actuarial Valuation every 3 years which re-calculates the employer contributions that need to be paid for the next three years and the deficit contributions.
+This happens where the Fund experience differs from previous assumptions. - The Pension Fund has an Actuarial Valuation every 3 years which re-calculates the employer contributions that need to be paid for the next three years and the deficit contributions.
 Below are the results of the 2016 Actuarial Valuation.
-The Council is currently paying the Deficit off over a 17 years recovery period.
-An option could be to extend the 17 years deficit recovery period to align with the period of other employers within the Devon Pension Fund (which is longer e.g. 20 to 25 years) and to increase the affordability of these payments in the next Actuarial Revaluation or to pay a lump sum.
-The Council has currently included a £75,000 cost pressure for 2020/21 for the Triennial Pension Valuation and the Council will take specialist advice on this.
+The Council is currently paying the Deficit off over a 24 years recovery period.
+One option the Council could consider is paying off some of the Deficit in a lump sum. - The Council has currently included a £75,000 cost pressure for 2020/21 for the Triennial Pension Valuation and the Council will take specialist advice on this.

-WDBC Pension Fund 2016 Actuarial Valuation
+SHDC Pension Fund 2016 Actuarial Valuation

-Assets £22.2 million
+Assets £78.4 million

-Liabilities £(29.4) million
+Liabilities £(82.3) million

-Deficit £(7.2) million
+Deficit £(3.9) million

-Funding Level 76%
+Funding Level 95%

-Deficit Recovery Period 17 years
+Deficit Recovery Period 24 years

-Recommendation 8 - That the Council takes specialist pension advice on the options for the Council's Pension position, with the aim of reducing the current contributions, increasing affordability, whilst best managing the pension deficit.
+Recommendation 8 - That the Council takes specialist pension advice on the options for the Council's Pension position (informing the actuarial valuation), with the aim of reducing the current deficit contributions, increasing affordability, whilst best managing the pension deficit.
 It is also recommended that the Council has early dialogue with DCC and the actuaries with regards to the Council having an input into the actuarial assumptions used for the 2019 Actuarial Valuation.
-Options will be taken back to the Council's Audit Committee on 22nd January to consider.
+Options will be taken back to the Council's Audit Committee in January 19 to consider.